MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

      ```

 1. When prompted, choose which subscription you want to use and then choose one of the following locations for resource provision:
-   - East US
-   - East US 2
    - North Central US
-   - South Central US
    - Sweden Central
-   - West US
-   - West US 3

 1. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.

      > **Note**: Azure OpenAI resources are constrained at the tenant level by regional quotas.
-The listed regions above include default quota for the model type(s) used in this exercise.
-Randomly choosing a region reduces the risk of a single region reaching its quota limit.
-In the event of a quota limit being reached, there's a possibility you may need to create another resource group in a different region.
-Learn more about [model availability per region](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=standard%2Cstandard-chat-completions#global-standard-model-availability)
+The listed regions in the location helper include default quota for the model type(s) used in this exercise.
+In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
+Learn more about [Fine-tuning model regions](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=python-secure%2Cglobal-standard%2Cstandard-chat-completions#fine-tuning-models)

     <details>
       <summary><b>Troubleshooting tip</b>: No quota available in a given region</summary>